mietek/halcyon-website/pages/guide/index.md

 ### Provisioning a machine

-Halcyon is designed to deploy applications by building all required dependencies on the fly.
+Halcyon is designed to install applications by building all required dependencies on the fly.

 The build machine must be capable of compiling and linking Haskell programs.
 At least 4GB of memory is recommended, as many common Cabal packages will fail to build on a machine with less than 2GB of memory available.